usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  sound transmission to patrons.”
 The Department theorized that many movie theaters utilized the newer, multi-channel assistive listening receivers, and as a result, most movie theaters would not be required to purchase additional devices in order to comply with this requirement.

- <p>The Department received extensive comments regarding the
- proposed scoping for audio description devices.
+The Department received extensive comments regarding the proposed scoping for audio description devices.
 Although commenters overwhelmingly supported the proposed rule's goal of ensuring access to audio description in movie theaters, only three commenters agreed with the proposed scoping.

- <p>Several commenters recommended a greater number of audio
- description devices than the Department proposed in the NPRM to accommodate an increase in the number of individuals who are blind or have low vision who will likely attend the movies if accessible technologies are available.
+Several commenters recommended a greater number of audio description devices than the Department proposed in the NPRM to accommodate an increase in the number of individuals who are blind or have low vision who will likely attend the movies if accessible technologies are available.
 A few